The Invasion of the Coffee Shop

 The rise of the coffee culture in the UK has, allegedly, led to the demise of the good old British brew.
 I disagree.
 Not everyone is enamoured with lattes, cappuccinos and macchiatos, as really, what’s the difference?
 At the end of the day it’s all just frothy coffee.
 Some folk have gone all healthy and Zen and have embraced the other revolution, Herbal Teas.
 Just as with its more potent counterpart, herbal tea drinkers can be a fussy lot.
 They will drink gallons of green tea but won’t go near Chamomile, peppermint is tolerated but ‘anything berry’ is an abomination.
 I strongly believe that behind closed doors we are still a nation of hard core tea drinkers and by tea I mean, Tetley, Yorkshire etc. The words, ‘Put the kettle on’ has provided comfort to millions of Brits through-out the centuries.
 They are the first words uttered by thousands as they heave their cases full of dirty washing through their front door after a foreign holiday.
 Be it a broken heart or bad news those four words are like a liquid duvet.
 The bigger the crisis, the stronger the tea.
 A good old brew has got us through the worst of times.

 ‘Let’s meet for coffee’ is, apparently, the new war cry.
 No one ‘pops in for a brew’ anymore, it’s all about the coffee.
 Whenever I go to see my friend, the first thing she does is put the kettle on.
 The second is to tentatively ask if I’d like tea or coffee, to which I always reply, ‘I’ll have whatever you’re having.’
 The look of relief on her face is priceless as she mumbles, ‘I could murder a cup of tea.’
 What she really means is she could murder the stainless steel coffee machine that has pride of place on her kitchen worktop and hasn’t been used since the day after she bought it in the sale.
 The machine is not like her Morphy Richards kettle that can boil water within minutes.
 These machines take ages to ‘heat up’ and when they do, the coffee is lukewarm and the ‘frother’ doesn’t make the milk frothy at all.
 The coffee, when presented in its special cup (a normal mug doesn’t fit under the spout) tends to be a huge disappointment.
-Not all coffee machines are useless.
+Not all coffee makers are useless.
 Some, like the Nespresso Machines, are very good.
 I don’t have one but my neighbour does and I’ve only ever been offered one cup despite spending more time in her kitchen than my own.
 I believe that this is due to the price of the capsules, they are extortionate.
 I have cafetiére which I received as a Christmas present years ago when they were fashionable but that’s – to quote my partner – an ‘arse ache’ to use.
 The plunging the coffee can be very impressive however trying to get rid of the coffee granules afterwards is indeed an ‘arse ache.’
 They go and get everywhere!
 Stick to instant, it’s much easier and cheaper to handle.

 For a country that is renowned for more than its fair share of rain, the coffee culture has led to our pavements becoming cluttered with stainless steel chairs that are either wet through (from the rain) utilised by nicotine addicts wrapped up in puffa jackets, mobility scooter drivers or harassed mothers taking a well-earned break from pushing a double buggy all around town.
 All of them hugging overpriced coffee in oversized cups whilst people try to squeeze past them.
 Britain has been invaded by coffee shops.
 They are everywhere, on our High Streets, in petrol stations, service stations, train stations, airports and even leisure centres.
 Our country has become littered with brand name coffee retailers and artisan coffee shops and nothing is being done about it.